vikingdata/articles/linux/vm/DOING/Linux_dev_under_Windows.md

     * With Linux running. select  "Devices" and then "Insert Guest Additions cd Image"
 * Start Linux
     * open a shell or terminal
+        * Click "Activities" in the upper left corner.
+	    * Type shell into the prompt and press enter.
+	* Or Click on "show applications" on the lower left and choose Terminal/.
+        * Or open up a shell somehow.
     * sudo to root with :
        * sudo bash
        * or: su -l root